vincetorres/Linux-Hardening-Lab/SSH/README.md

 # SSH Hardening Practice

+## Overall Lab Aim
+The aim of this lab is to enhance the security of SSH access by disabling insecure features such as password authentication, root login, and PAM.
+The lab also includes setting up public key authentication and configuring Fail2Ban to protect against brute-force login attempts.

+---

+# SSH Config File

 ## Objective
 Understand how to access and edit SSH configurations using the `sshd_config` file to enhance security by disabling password authentication, root login, and PAM.